Matthew-K310/obsidian/The New Covenant.md

 ## In what way has God "put His laws" in the minds of Christians and "[written] them on their hearts?"

+In Jeremiah 31, as well as in a few chapters of Romans (namely in Romans 2:15), we see that God has "written His law on our hearts."
+This is not referring to the Old Covenant Mosaic Law, but is instead referring to God's moral law.

+    "Gentiles may not have the Mosaic law, but they naturally 'do what the law requires.'
+(Romans 2:14)"

+We all have an awareness of God's moral law.
+Even someone who doesn't believe will know that it is wrong to kill or steal or commit sexual atrocities. this sense comes from the Lord having given us His law to tell us right from wrong.